-Michael Buble’s Son Noah, 3, Is Reportedly Free From Cancer
+Michael Buble’s Son Noah, Three, Is Reportedly Free From Cancer

 Luisana Lopilato talked to Argentinian magazine Gente after Noah’s parents confirmed their son had cancer.

-“Cancer is a horrible illness but we have faith in Noah being able to overcome this.
+“Cancer is a horrible illness but we have faith in Noah being able to overcome this.”

 “We know he will.
-The time to start a long and very difficult treatment has come but it’s got to be done.
+The time to start a long and very difficult treatment has come but it’s got to be done.”

 “They say children are normally strong to put up with chemotherapy and my nephew is a warrior.”